nidayand/norelite/README.md

 The evaluation node is used to evaluate a set of source nodes and if one or all (option) evaluations are true it will become active.
 An evaluation node can also have an input.
 It should however not be connected to more that one (1) parent node - if that is required, it is necessary to put an `nrl-switch` node before the child evaluation node.
 The node is heavily based on the rules management in the core "switch node" that comes by default with Node-Red.

-### nrl-dayslimit node
-The dayslimit node is used to activate or inactivate a flow based on the current day of the week.

-### nrl-timelimit node
-The timelimit node is used to activate or inactivate a flow based on the current time

-### nrl-value node
-The value node is used to set a dim level

 ### nrl-switch node
 The switch node can take **multiple inputs** and store the received messages for review based on a set of rules.
 Whenever a new message is received from any of the parent nodes it will create a new message based on: